mtaimoorkhan/jml4sec/_RSM/README.md

 <h2> How to use RSM? </h2>

-The JML4Sec can be executed both through command line and the Eclipse IDE development environment – though we encourage to use with the aid of development environment.
-Please note, the SecRuntime Monitor is primarily designed to aid programmers in writing safe E-Commerce system.
+The RSM can be executed both through command line and the Eclipse IDE development environment – though we encourage to use with the aid of development environment.
+Please note, the RSM is primarily designed to aid programmers in writing safe E-Commerce system.

 Command Line Version
 1. Encode security properties in Java classes by following the mentioned syntax
-2. Run the Jar file of the JML4Sec, i.e. java -jar JML4Sec.jar path-to-project
+2. Run the Jar file of the JML4Sec, i.e. java -jar RSM.jar path-to-project
 3. Step 2 will instrument the code with necessary assertions and code.
 4. Enable JVM assertion before executing E-commerce application - https://tutoringcenter.cs.usfca.edu/resources/enabling-assertions-in-eclipse.html

 Through Eclipse IDE (preferred)
 1. Encode security properties in Java classes by following the mentioned syntax
-2. Import the JML4Sec.jar.jar file in your project
+2. Import the RSM.jar file in your project
 3. Call the function SRM.instrumentCode(“path-to-file”) in the main function of your project to instrument the code.
 The SRM is a static class.
 4. Execute the main function
 5. Step 4 will instrument the code with necessary assertions and code.